maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonbase.rst

     .. method:: set_common_toolbar (toolbar)

-        Sets a :class:`GtkToolbar` that will appear in all the :class:`HildonWindow` registered to the :class:`HildonProgram` .
-Only one common :class:`GtkToolbar` can be set, further call will detach the previous common :class:`GtkToolbar` .
-A :class:`HildonWindow` can use its own :class:`GtkToolbar` with :meth:`HildonWindow.add_toolbar` .
-Both :class:`HildonProgram` and :class:`HildonWindow` specific toolbars will be shown
+        Sets a :class:`gtk.Toolbar` that will appear in all the :class:`hildon.Window` registered to the :class:`Program` .
+Only one common :class:`gtk.Toolbar` can be set, further call will detach the previous common :class:`gtk.Toolbar` .
+A :class:`hildon.Window` can use its own :class:`gtk.Toolbar` with :meth:`hildon.Window.add_toolbar` .
+Both :class:`Program` and :class:`hildon.Window` specific toolbars will be shown

-        :param toolbar: A :class:`GtkToolbar` to use as common toolbar for the program
+        :param toolbar: A :class:`gtk.Toolbar` to use as common toolbar for the program

     .. method:: get_common_toolbar ()

-        Returns the :class:`GtkToolbar` that was set as common toolbar for this :class:`HildonProgram` .
+        Returns the :class:`gtk.Toolbar` that was set as common toolbar for this :class:`Program` .

-        :returns: the :class:`GtkToolbar` or ``NULL`` of no common toolbar was set.
+        :returns: the :class:`gtk.Toolbar` or ``NULL`` of no common toolbar was set.

     .. method:: get_is_topmost ()